 - Explore social, cultural, and biological issues related to counseling

-- Understand ethical concerns in treatment
+- Understand ethical issues in treatment

 - Observe and understand their own emotional life as a precursor to understanding others

-After a semester in the practicum placement, the student begins the internship experience, placed for fifteen hours a week in a clinical setting serving adults, children or adolescents, for a total of 600 hours.
+After a semester in the practicum placement, the student begins the internship experience, placed for 15 hours a week in a clinical setting serving adults, children or adolescents, for a total of 600 hours.
 Group supervision is provided at BGSP; individual supervision with qualified supervisors takes place at BGSP and on site.
 Placements include clinics, day treatment programs, residential settings, schools, early intervention programs, and substance abuse programs.

 Each student participates in a total of 70 hours of training analysis, working one-on-one with an analyst throughout the program.
 The training analysis is an important part of the educational process.
 It deepens the student’s understanding of course material through personal experience and helps the student tolerate the feelings aroused by study of the human mind.
 It offers a fuller appreciation of one’s own emotional dynamics, increases the student’s access to all emotional states, and increases self-understanding, which is particularly critical for understanding others.
 Students complete at least seventy hours of training analysis, typically meeting weekly.